 Court Appointed Special Advocates (CASA) of New Hampshire is a nonprofit that recruits, trains, and supports community volunteers to serve as advocates for children throughout the state who have experienced abuse or neglect.
 CASA volunteer advocates get to know a child and the important people in that child’s life to provide vital information to help a judge make decisions based on the best interests of the child.

 CASA advocates truly change a child’s story.

-Since CASA was founded in 1989, we have given more than 10,000 New Hampshire children a voice in District and Family courts and a chance at a brighter future.
+Since CASA was founded in 1989, we have given nearly 12,000 New Hampshire children a voice in District and Family courts and a chance at a brighter future.

 A world where every child is given the opportunity to thrive in a safe, permanent and nurturing home.